Install and configure OpenVPN server on Debian

 sudo nano vars

-Add and modify following code:
+Add and modify following code lines:

 Now initialize PKI: